Tristan971/kmdah/README.md

 ---

-If your redis has authentication enabled, you can add the following **at the root** of your configuration file:
+If your redis has authentication enabled, you can add the following at the root of your configuration file (not under `kmdah`):

 ```yaml
 spring: